 A winter deadline day transfer from Newcastle United who cost £35 million – a British transfer record back in 2011.
 His signing was conducted by new boss Kenny Dalglish following Fernando Torres’ Chelsea move and the deal made headlines due to the gamble played by the club on an emerging young talent.
 But the transfer turned out to be a catastrophe as Carroll failed to fit in Liverpool’s system and successive injury woes hindered his performances.
 The centre-forward found the net only 6 times in 44 league games before being loaned out to West Ham United.
 There he made a decent impact which led the Hammers making the move permanent for a fee of £15 million.

 Diouf was instrumental in Senegal’s sensational 2002 World Cup run which earned him a £10 million move to Liverpool from Lens.
 The hype following his arrival, was short-lived as the centre-forward found the net only twice in his debut campaign and failed to score in the next term.
 He let the club down during a UEFA Cup tie against Celtic where he spat at a Hoops fan and his disgraceful behaviour led to him being sold to Bolton Wanderers, ending his Liverpool nightmare.

-Jovanovic was known to be a versatile attacker during his Standard Liege days and the hopes were high for the Serbian when he was snapped up him on a Bosman transfer.
+Jovanovic was known to be a versatile attacker during his Standard Liege days and expectations were high for the Serbian when he was snapped up on a Bosman transfer.
 Jovanovic, however, surprised all with his farcical performances as he frustrated the Reds fans enough to remember him for years despite only 10 league appearances.
 He left for Anderlecht next season, a good move for all parties involved.